-One of the perks of being a Froothie ambassador is that I get the chance to review their new kitchen gadgets.
-Their latest gadget – the Optimum Vac 2 Air Vacuum Blender – has been creating quite a buzz on social media so I couldn’t wait to get my hands on one and see what all the fuss was about.
-A shiny, new Vac 2 landed on my doorstep just over a week ago and I’ve already used it multiple times to make smoothies, juices, sauces, soups and chia puddings.
+One of the perks of being a Froothie ambassador is that I get the chance to test their new kitchen gadgets when they come on the market.
+As soon as it launched, the Optimum VAC2 Vortex Blender was creating quite a buzz on social media so I couldn’t wait to get my hands on one and see what all the fuss was about.

 For the past three years, I’ve been using a Froothie Optimum 9400blender at home.
 It’s by far the best blender that I’ve owned and since I was so impressed with it, I became a Froothie Ambassador.
 You can check out my review of the 9400 blender and my special reader offershere.